Relating hadronic CP-violation to higher-twist distributions

-at the scale $Q^2=2.4$ GeV$^2$.
-Future experiments at SoLID are expected to further reduce the uncertainty by one order of magnitude \cite{Ye:2016prn}.
-The direct experimental determination of tensor charges is important in many aspects.
-Firstly, it provides an accuracy check to the corresponding calculations on lattice as well as low-energy QCD models.
-Secondly, tensor charges are important QCD inputs for the probe of BSM physics through precision experiments such as electric dipole moment (EDM) searches \cite{Gao:2017ade,Engel:2013lsa} and nuclear beta decay \cite{Cirigliano:2013xha} so the reduction of their theoretical errors allows for a more precise transcription of experimental bounds into constraints on BSM parameters.

-In this paper we apply the idea above to the study of a different class of precision observables, namely the P and CP-odd pion-nucleon couplings $\{\bar{g}_I\}$ induced by the dimension-5 quark chromo-electric dipole moment (cEDM) operators.
-These couplings are interesting because in many cases they are the main contributors to EDMs of multi-nucleon systems \cite{Engel:2013lsa}.
-Therefore, experimental limits on nuclear and atomic EDMs may set direct constraints on $\bar{g}_I$.
-If one could figure out the precise functional dependence of $\bar{g}_I$ on the Wilson coefficients of the cEDM operators, then the limits on nuclear and atomic EDMs may be used to effectively constrain the CP-odd parameters in relevant BSM scenarios.
+In this Letter we extend the idea above to the study of long-range CP-odd nuclear interactions induced by the dimension-5 quark chromo-electric dipole moment (cEDM) operators.
+These interactions are interesting because in many cases they are the main contributors to EDMs of multi-nucleon systems \cite{Engel:2013lsa,Yamanaka:2016umw,Yamanaka:2017mef,Chupp:2017rkp}.
+Chiral symmetry relates the CP-odd pion-nucleon couplings to nucleon matrix elements of the form $\left\langle N\right|\bar{q}q\left|N\right\rangle$ and $\left\langle N\right|\bar{q}\sigma\cdot G q\left|N\right\rangle$ as we shall discuss later.
+The first matrix element is just the ordinary QCD sigma term which is studied extensively using lattice QCD and dispersion relation.
+The second, on the other hand, represents the nucleon matrix element of the quark chromo-magnetic dipole moment (cMDM) which is much harder, and its full lattice calculation is not yet available.